Living outside doesn’t mean living without love

 We just received a $3,594.50 check from the Mondelez Tickets Support Charity for the 2023 Albertsons Boise Open.
 Even better news is that they invited Operation Community Cats to be one of the 40 charities to participate in the ticket sales for the 2024 golf tournament.
 Thank you all who chose OCC as your charity to support when you purchased tickets for the tourney.

-OCC’s work towards creating this life-saving clinic is not hindering our current work of spaying, neutering, vaccinating, feeding, and providing medical care for homeless outside cats at no charge.
+OCC is actively working on new solutions for spaying, neutering, vaccinating, feeding, and providing medical care for homeless outside cats at no charge.

-Until the clinic is a reality, we rely on local veterinary clinics, like the SNIP clinic, to provide these services.
-Starting in April, we will be funding two Feral Friday clinics per month for 70 cats to be fixed for free!
+We rely on local veterinary clinics, like the SNIP clinic, to provide these services.
+Through September, we are funding two Feral Friday clinics per month for 70 cats to be fixed for free!

 In addition, we currently have an arrangement with the Idaho Humane Society (IHS) SPOT clinic that allows caregivers to bring feral cats directly to the IHS clinic and OCC will cover the cost of the spay/neuter surgeries.
 Schedule appointments by calling (208) 331-3985 or email Ewest@idahohumanesociety.org.